twpayne/chezmoi/assets/chezmoi.io/docs/reference/target-types.md

 corresponding to commonly-used template data variables.
 Extra environment variables can be set in the `env` or `scriptEnv` configuration variables.

 Scripts are executed using an interpreter, if configured.
-See the [section on interpreters](configuration-file/interpreters.md).
+See the [section on interpreters][interpreters].

 ## `symlink` mode